NextronSystems/valhallaAPI/README.md

 v = ValhallaAPI(api_key="Your API Key")
 response = v.get_rule_info(rulename="Casing_Anomaly_ByPass")
 ```

+Note that the rule info for `Casing_Anomaly_ByPass` is the only info that you can retrieve with the DEMO API key.

 An example output of a rule info request will look like
 ```json